SD-WAN Support for Layer 3 Subinterfaces

 SD-WAN supports Layer 3 subinterfaces for traffic segmentation.

-to create a Layer3 subinterface that uses a static IP address and
+2. Configure a Layer 3 subinterface that uses a static IP address.

 Template